Olav Eldøy

-Olav Eldøy (born 1 November 1948) is a Norwegian furniture designer.

-Eldøy was born in 1948 on Stord, Norway.
-He was educated the National College of Art & Design in Bergen 1973.
-Some of his award winning products are: the chair Peel, the chair Date & the chair Eight produced by the Norwegian furniture manufacture Variér.
+Olav Eldøy (born 1 November 1948) is a Norwegian furniture designer and interior architect from Stord, Norway.
+He was educated at the National College of Art & Design in Bergen in 1973.
+With a background in the furniture industry, he started his own practice as an interior architect and furniture designer in 1977.
+Some of his award-winning products include the chair Peel, the chair Date and the chair Eight, produced by the Norwegian furniture manufacturer Variér.